babelfu/babelfu/README.md

 ### Guide

-You can [follow this guide](https://github.com/babelfu/babelfu-demo) to see a happy path of the Babelfu main functionality.
+You can [follow this guide](https://github.com/babelfu/babelfu-demo) with **a lot of screenshots** to see a happy path of the Babelfu main functionality.

 ### Work in progress